romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 });
 ```

-And now we can simplify querying `author` object in the articles` controller:
+And now we can simplify querying the `author` object in the articles` controller:

 ```ts
 // src/article/article.controller.ts